lapalisse/FlexTimer/README.md

 The code uses maybe 5kb, but if you remove the "asserts", you can probably go down to 3...

 Ideas to improve it:
-- Making it simple to choose a granularity (say: I want 1 unit = 100ms, with as long as is possible values)
+- Making it simple to choose a granularity (say: I want 1 unit = 15ms, with as long as is possible values)
 - Error handling (better than just returning NULL?
-Do we need that?)
+Do we need that?
+No)
 - Desynchronization: force start of timers to be non-aligned so ticks never happen exactly at the same time: the algorithm is non-trivial and probably quite big: use of randomize is probably as effective, and much more lighter!

 Version 2